Skip to main content

 • Provide children’s books in the language each child in your care hears at home.
 Also try to provide information about your program, and/or pamphlets about parenting in the same language.

-• Invite the family to visit your program to sing songs, tell stories, and show books or pictures that demonstrate their culture, and introduce culturally specific foods.
+• Inviting the family to visit the setting to sing songs, tell stories, share traditional foods, and show books or pictures that demonstrate their culture.

 • Observe how a family interacts with their child.